MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/composition.md

 ---
-title: Composition (Windows App SDK)
+title: Enhance UI with the Visual layer
 description: The Windows App SDK implementation of the UWP Visual layer. ms.topic: article ms.date: 10/27/2021